tahershaker/SUSE-Rancher-Prime-Guide/1-Install/RKE2/1-Install-RKE2-Quick-Start/README.md

 - /etc/default/rke2-server
 - /etc/default/rke2-agent

 RKE2 will automatically add the cluster internal Pod and Service IP ranges and cluster DNS domain to the list of NO_PROXY entries.
-You should ensure that the IP address ranges used by the Kubernetes nodes themselves (i.e. the public and private IPs of the nodes) are included in the NO_PROXY list, or that the nodes can be reached through the proxy.
+You should ensure that the IP address ranges used by the Kubernetes nodes themselves (i.e. the public and private IPs of the nodes) are included in the NO_PROXY list, or that the nodes can be reached through the proxy. **Please Note:** NO_PROXY has to be uppercase.
 ```bash
 HTTP_PROXY=http://your-proxy.example.com:8888
 HTTPS_PROXY=http://your-proxy.example.com:8888